michalroots/michalroots.github.io/_pages/books.md

 I'll take your team on a facilitated journey resulting in a **short magazine**.
 <br>
 - Time commitment: from 0,5 to 2 days IRL
-- Perfect fit for one-off workshops or additional building block for team retreats
+- Perfect fit for a stand-alone workshop, or additional building block for team retreats and residencies
 - Cost: from €500 (I provide facilitation and materials, you take care of the space and logistics)
 - Optional post-production (remote)

-Example Zines:
+A couple of Zines from the past:
 - *IDK Ask the AI* (Traditional Dream Factory)
 - *Abela Artfaire* (Traditional Dream Factory)
 - *The Cocreated Story of Awaking Life* (Waking Life Festival 2022)
+- *Unfold* (European Youth Parliament)
 - *Insight* (European Youth Parliament)
 - *Stroboheroes* (European Youth Parliament)